A practical guide to Gorgias round robin for support teams

 From Gorgias round robin to intelligent automation

-Gorgias round robin is a good starting point for any support team trying to bring some order and fairness to their queue.
-It’s a useful tool for stopping cherry-picking and making sure every agent is pulling their weight.
+Gorgias round robin is an excellent foundation for any support team looking to bring order and fairness to their queue.
+It’s a powerful, mature tool for organizing your workload and keeping your team aligned.

-For teams that are starting to feel the growing pains of a basic routing system, it might be time to see what AI can really do. eesel AI offers a powerful, self-serve platform that works seamlessly with Gorgias.
-You can use its simulation mode to see exactly how many of your tickets could be automated or routed more intelligently, all without any risk.
+For teams ready to optimize their routing further, eesel AI offers a self-serve platform that works seamlessly with Gorgias.
+You can even use its simulation mode to see how many of your tickets could be automated, helping you make the most of your Gorgias ecosystem in 2026.

 Frequently asked questions